Conservation Dogs Programme

 From 2016 to 2022, Kiwibank joined forces with DOC to support the Conservation Dogs Programme.
 In its first year, the partnership funded two full-time dog-handlers and an advocacy programme.

-Now into its second year, the partnership has added four full-time dog handlers and recruited some puppies which will strengthen our biosecurity programme via enhanced quarantine and surveillance of our pest-free islands and high-risk biodiversity locations and one full-time Senior Advisor, Species Detection Dogs.
+Now into its fourth year, the partnership has added four permanent full-time dog handlers and recruited some puppies which will strengthen our biosecurity programme via enhanced quarantine and surveillance of our pest-free islands and high-risk biodiversity locations and one full-time Senior Advisor, Species Detection Dogs.

 The ongoing investment by Kiwibank continues to streamline and enhance the Programme Management of the Conservations Dogs Programme.
 Kiwibank’s funding is also helping to will support the transition of the Programme from its pilot phase to a stronger, more strategic footing.
-It will also significantly boost the advocacy programme, leading to greater awareness and protection of our pest-free islands and predator free sanctuaries.
+It will also significantly boost the advocacy programme, leading to greater awareness and protection of our pest-free islands and predator-free sanctuaries.